Euroscepticism: Sweden

-In other European countries
+In non-EU member states

 Armenia

 Prosperous Armenia represents the main Eurosceptic party in Armenia.
 Following the 2018 Armenian parliamentary election, the party gained 26 seats in the National Assembly, becoming the official opposition.
 Following the 2021 Armenian parliamentary election, the party lost all political representation and currently acts as an extra-parliamentary force.
 The party was a member of the Alliance of Conservatives and Reformists in Europe.

 Bosnia and Herzegovina

 Despite an uncritical attitude towards the EU informed by a strong Europeanizing ideology as the consequence of a lack of coherent policy agendas from local political actors, Euroscepticism exists in Bosnia and Herzegovina.
 An example is the Alliance of Independent Social Democrats is a Bosnian Serb political party in Bosnia and Herzegovina.
 Founded in 1996, it is the governing party in Bosnia and Herzegovina's entity called Republika Srpska, with its leader being Milorad Dodik.

 Georgia

 Georgian March is the main Eurosceptic party in Georgia.
 The party supports a slight distancing of Georgia from the West, as well as rejecting the country's entrance into NATO.

 In March 2022, Georgia submitted a formal application for membership of the EU.